gerencserlab/HTS-MoDL/README.md

 1. Run the ***MoDL_seg/train.py*** to train the model for segmentation.
 Run the ***MoDL_pre/train.py*** to train the model for function prediction.

 2. The trained model will be saved in the *'model'* directory and named ***U-RNet+.hdf5*** for segmentation.
 The ***.pkl*** file will be saved in the *'model'* directory for function prediction.

+   Segmentation prediction can select a different `.hdf5` weights file with `--weights`.
+Filename-only values are resolved relative to the project *'model'* directory, and `.hdf5` is appended if it is omitted.
+Full paths are also accepted.

 3. The training progress and performance metrics will also be saved in the *'model'* directory after training.